Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite: Abstract

 \section{Abstract}

 We investigate the magnetism of a previously unexplored distorted spin-1/2 kagome model consisting of three symmetry-inequivalent nearest-neighbor antiferromagnetic Heisenberg couplings $J_{\varhexagon}$, $J$ and $J'$, and uncover a rich ground state phase diagram even at the classical level.
 Using analytical arguments and numerical techniques we identify a collinear $\vec{Q} = 0$ magnetic phase, two unusual non-collinear coplanar $\vec{Q} = (1/3,1/3)$ phases and a classical spin liquid phase with a degenerate manifold of non-coplanar ground states, resembling the jammed spin liquid phase found in the context of a bond-disordered kagome antiferromagnet.
 We further show with density functional theory calculations that the recently synthesized Y-kapellasite {\y} is a realization of this model and predict its ground state to lie in the region of $\vec{Q} = (1/3,1/3)$ order, which remains stable even after inclusion of quantum fluctuation effects within variational Monte Carlo and pseudofermion functional renormalization group.
-Interestingly, the excitation spectrum of Y-kapellasite lies between that of an underlying triangular lattice of hexagons ($J \ll J_{\varhexagon}, \ J'\approx 0$) and a kagome lattice of trimers ($J \gg J_{\varhexagon}, \ J'\approx 0$).
 The presented model opens a new direction in the study of kagome antiferromagnets.